The head of the UK's 450,000-strong civil service has quit, amid plans to reform the way it works.

 Despite recent rises, the overall headcount is about 80,000 lower than it was in 2010 - the year the government began its austerity programme.

-Switching departments can be the only way for some some civil servants to secure meaningful pay rises and promotions, according to Tom Sasse, a senior researcher at the IFG,
+Switching departments can be the only way for some some civil servants to secure meaningful pay rises and promotions, according to Tom Sasse, a senior researcher at the IFG.

 "There is a very large internal open job market in the civil service, which leads to people looking for the next rung up the ladder," he says.

-On the other hand, some shifting between departments can be invaluable, especially for those aspiring to reach the top of the civil service.
+While this can create a drain in policy expertise, as well as problems with accountability, some shifting between departments can be invaluable, especially for those aspiring to reach the top of the civil service.

-Has anything like this been tried before?
+Has civil service reform been tried before?

 However, there was not enough determination to fully carry out the reforms, according to the political historian Catherine Haddon.

 "Harold Wilson was quite enthusiastic for aspects of it.
-But the Cabinet was not and he also lost interest in some of the key aspects," she says.
+But the cabinet was not and he also lost interest in some of the key aspects," she says.

 The lesson from history appears to be that strong long-term commitment will be needed if the vision of Mr Cummings' is to become reality.